actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/01 Introduction.md

 ## Starting the Cleanerworld

 To start the Cleanerworld application, open the imported project, right-click on the `src/main/java` folder and choose  *Run As -> Java Application*.
 Select the `Main` class from package `quickstart.cleanerworld`.
-Click *Run* and the application should start.
+Click *OK* and the application should start.

 ![01 Introduction@menu-runas.png](menu-runas.png)